Each & every pans are oven safe up to some degree temperature. But, how do you know the oven safety point of a pan?

 Never use them with silicon or plastic handle grips under the oven.

-Read more on how do you clean the rusted cast iron?
+Read more: how do you clean the rusted cast iron?

 Why Cast Iron Oven Safe At High Temperature?